Reasoning Trajectories for Socratic Debugging of Student Code: From Misconceptions to Contradictions and Updated Beliefs: Experimental Evaluation

 {\bf Step A.4:} If \texttt{+} had higher precedence than \texttt{/}, then line 2 would be evaluated as \texttt{(x + y) / 2}, which we computed to be 2.0 (A.3).
 But the actual result is 2.5 (A.1).
 Therefore, \texttt{+} is not evaluated before \texttt{/} in this expression.

 This approach demonstrates systematic elimination: the RT enumerates all possible interpretations (Step A.2), computes the result under each interpretation (Step A.3), and rules out the interpretation matching the misconception by contrasting it with observed behavior (Step A.4).
-The exhaustive enumeration ensures no logical gaps remain.